bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ts
 : A timestamp of the request in integer seconds

+at_hash
+: When to bind a request to an access token, the access token hash value.
+Its value is the
+    base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the `access_token` value, where the hash algorithm used is the hash algorithm used in the `alg` header parameter of the JWS's JOSE Header.
+For instance, if the `alg` is `RS256`, hash the `access_token` value with SHA-256, then take the left-most 128 bits and base64url encode them.

 [[ Editor's note: It's not the usual practice to put additional information into the header of a JWS, but this keeps us from having to normalize the body serialization.
 Alternatively, we could add all these fields to the body